techidaily/site-win11-tips/source/_posts/mastering-voice-commands-xbox-and-pc-synergy.md

  Windows has microphone permission settings that need to be enabled for the Xbox app to pick up sound.
 So, make sure microphone access is allowed for the Xbox app.
 This is how you can enable microphone access for the Xbox app on Windows:

 1. To open Settings, press the**Windows** logo and**I** keyboard keys simultaneously.
-Check out[how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for more ways.
+Check out [how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for more ways.
 2. Click the**Privacy** Settings**category** or**tab** .
 3. Select**Microphone** to view mic app options.
 ![The Microphone navigation option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/microphone-navigation-option.jpg)